Ulistonee/CRUD-API/README.md

 - A **load balancer** listens on `PORT` (e.g. `4000`) at `/api`.
 - **Workers** run Fastify on `PORT + 1`, `PORT + 2`, … (`availableParallelism() - 1` workers).
-- Requests to the load balancer are distributed in **round-robin** order.
-- If the port range `PORT … PORT + workerCount` is busy, the process picks the **next free block** of ports and logs a warning.

 Stop a previous run before starting another, or rely on automatic port shifting (see logs).